DieSchoeneWolke/WindowsServer2022Core-Guide/README.md

 Note: If you don't get a successful ping, there may be a problem with your DNS or Firewall setup!
+Make sure to set the IP address of the Windows Server as primary DNS in your Windows client.

 After the restart log in with `AD/Administrator`.
-After the initialization of the user profile, press `Windows key + I` to open the `Settings` and search for ´Add an optional feature´.
+After the initialization of the user profile, press `Windows key + I` to open the `Settings` and search for `Add an optional feature`.
 Click on `Add a feature` at the top of the window and install `RSAT: Active Directory Domain Services and Lightweight Directory Services Tools`.
 Now open `Active Directory Users and Computers` and configure your `Active Directory` by clicking on your domain in the left pane and right click in the right pane, hover over `New` and click on `User` and fill out the form with your `First- and Last name`, `Initials` and a `User logon name`.
 Click on `Next >` and provide a password for the account.
 You can then log in with `AD/<User logon name>`.

 If you want to use your existing settings from your local user account as an AD user, the easiest way is to copy over the files from your `C:\Users\<USERNAME>` directory as an `Administrator`.
 Press `Windows key + R`, type in `%USERPROFILE%` and click on `View` in the top bar of the `Explorer` and tick the checkbox `Hidden items`.
 Copy everything to your new profile and overwrite everything and skip some files when prompted.
 If you need to migrate many accounts you can use the [User State Migration Tool](https://learn.microsoft.com/en-us/windows/deployment/usmt/usmt-overview).